seleniumpythonqa/SPQA/README.md

 # SPQA
 This mini-framework contains a number of helper files for Selenium automation with Python.
-Instructions for use are included at the top each file.
+Instructions for use are included at the top of each file.

 ## Assumptions, Notes, Caveats
 All requisite PY libs installed (any that aren't will be flagged)